Everything You Need to Know When Visiting Antarctica

 Silversea is an ultra-luxury line so the trip is easy, especially when you learn of the history of such early explorers as Roald Amundsen and Robert Falcon Scott, who were in a race in 1911 to get to the South Pole.
 (Amundsen arrived first.)

-If you’re trying to decide which is the better option for you, check out these pieces by Jamie Watts, a member of Silversea’s Expedition team and an unabashed fan of crossing the Drake, and Barbara Muckermann, a fan of Antarctica Bridge trip.
+If you’re trying to decide which is the better option for you, check out these pieces by Jamie Watts on crossing the Drake Passage, a member of Silversea’s Expedition team and an unabashed fan of crossing the Drake, and Barbara Muckermann, a fan of the Antarctica Bridge trip.
 Lots of valuable information that will help you decide.

 Will Antarctica be crowded?